ormorni/tau_split/README.md

 The command simulates the chemical reaction network specified in the input file for the specified time period, and output a TSV containing the initial and final states of the system.

-To compile the progrm from the source code, first install the Rust programming language, which can be installed from the [official website](https://rust-lang.org/).
-After Rust is installed, the Tau-Split algorithm can be installed by typing `cargo install tausplit` in the command line, or by cloning the repository and running `cargo install --path .` in the repository directory.

 Afterwards, it can be used from the command line using
 ```bash